emerssso/gs-extensions-winboot/README.md

 FUTURE ROADMAP:
 Some features I'd like to add in down the line:
+* Temporarily set timer to 0 when 'Windows Boot' is used
 * Automatic detection of boot options
 * (Dropdown) List of all boot options to select reboot default from
 * Integrate into 'Power Off' menu

+KNOWN PROBLEMS:
+* If the password is entered incorrectly or cancel is hit on the authentication dialog window, the system will shut down anyway and use the default boot configuration on restart.
+* Authentication dialog message really doesn't make any sense.